authomize/authomize-python-provider-template/secret_server_provider/clients/secret_server_openapiclient/docs/SecretsApi.md

 with secret_server_openapiclient.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = secrets_api.SecretsApi(api_client)
-    id = None # bool, date, datetime, dict, float, int, list, str, none_type | id auto_check_in = True # bool | Automatically check in a secret after finding or updating. (optional) auto_checkout = True # bool | Automatically check out secret before finding or updating. (optional) auto_comment = None # bool, date, datetime, dict, float, int, list, str, none_type | Leave a comment when checking in or out. (optional) force_check_in = True # bool | If secret is checked out, then force a check in. (optional) secret_path = None # bool, date, datetime, dict, float, int, list, str, none_type | A full path including folder and secret name can be passed as a query string parameter when the secret ID is set to 0.
+    id = 1 # int | id
+    auto_check_in = True # bool | Automatically check in a secret after finding or updating. (optional) auto_checkout = True # bool | Automatically check out secret before finding or updating. (optional) auto_comment = "autoComment_example" # str | Leave a comment when checking in or out. (optional) force_check_in = True # bool | If secret is checked out, then force a check in. (optional) secret_path = "secretPath_example" # str | A full path including folder and secret name can be passed as a query string parameter when the secret ID is set to 0.
 This will lookup the secret ID by path. (optional) secret_detail_update_security_approval_args = SecretDetailUpdateSecurityApprovalArgs(
         data=SecretDetailSecurityApprovalUpdateModel(
             approvers=UpdateFieldValueOfInt32Array(
                 dirty=True,
                 value=[
-                    None,
+                    1,
                 ],
             ),
             require_approval_type=UpdateFieldValueOfOptionalSecretDetailApprovalType(
                 dirty=True,
-                value=None,
+                value="value_example",
             ),
             workflow_template_id=UpdateFieldValueOfInt32(
                 dirty=True,
-                value=None,
+                value=1,
             ),
         ),
     ) # SecretDetailUpdateSecurityApprovalArgs | args (optional)